sane-city/wot-servient/doc/binding/websocket.md

 ## Configuration

-To add Websocket support to the Servient, `"city.sane.wot.binding.http.WebsocketProtocolServer"` must be added to Config parameter `wot.servient.server` and
+To add Websocket support to the Servient, `"city.sane.wot.binding.http.WebsocketProtocolServer"` must be added to Config parameter `wot.servient.servers` and
-`"city.sane.wot.binding.websocket.WebsocketProtocolClientFactory" must be added to parameter `wot.servient.client-factories`.
+`"city.sane.wot.binding.websocket.WebsocketProtocolClientFactory"` must be added to parameter `wot.servient.client-factories`.

 All configurations associated with Websocket Binding are located in the `wot.servient.websocket` namespace: